Doctors Note Logo

 Sleep apnea often causes awakenings in the second half of the night.

-If you're experiencing persistent nighttime awakenings and aren't sure whether they indicate a Sleep Disorder, a quick free symptom check can help you identify patterns and decide whether to consult a healthcare professional.
+If you're experiencing persistent nighttime awakenings and aren't sure what might be causing them, taking a free symptom checker test can help you identify potential patterns and understand whether your symptoms warrant a conversation with your doctor.

 6. Depression and Early Morning Awakening